 Develop and Test

-To work on the codegen-web, you need to first checkout and build the light-codegen.
+To work on the codegen-web, you need first to check out and build the light-codegen.
 Let’s assume you are working on the master branch by default.

 git clone https://github.com/networknt/light-codegen.git